HeelBridge/LHWeb/README.md

 # LHWeb
 Library for ESP8266 to make WIFI communications as easy as possible

-It requires LHConfig by me and TimeLib from the Arduino repository.
+It requires LHConfig by me and Time by Michael Margolis from the Arduino repository.